Anoxic waters: Human caused anoxic conditions

-Eutrophication, an influx of nutrients (phosphate/nitrate), often a byproduct of agricultural run-off and sewage discharge, can result in large but short-lived algae blooms.
-Upon a bloom's conclusion, the dead algae sink to the bottom and are broken down until all oxygen is expended.
-A notable example is the Gulf of Mexico, where a seasonal dead zone forms, which can be disrupted by weather patterns such as hurricanes and tropical convection.
+Eutrophication, a type of nutrient pollution (typically phosphates and nitrates) often as byproduct of agricultural runoff and sewage discharge, can result in large-scale but short-lived algal blooms.
+Although algae are photosynthetic autotrophs, the metabolic consumption of oxygen in rapidly proliferating algal populations within a relatively small area of water will quickly overwhelm any oxygen production, and decomposition of dead algal biomass that sink to the bottom further expends oxygen, creating expanding areas of hypoxia.
+When the local oxygen saturation drops too low to sustain the metabolic demands of other aquatic organisms, mass die-offs often occur, especially among more metabolically active nektonic aquatic animals such as fish.
+A notable example of such harmful algal blooms is the Gulf of Mexico, where a seasonal dead zone forms, which can be disrupted by weather patterns such as hurricanes and tropical convection.
 Sewage discharge, specifically that of nutrient-concentrated "sludge", can be especially damaging to ecosystem diversity.
-Species sensitive to anoxic conditions are replaced by fewer hardier species, reducing the overall variability of the affected area.
+Large fish kills often happen to species sensitive to hypoxic conditions, who are replaced by fewer variety of hardier species, and these changes in ecological niches will spread up and down the food web, reducing the overall biodiversity of the affected aquatic ecosystem.

 Gradual environmental changes through eutrophication or global warming can cause major oxic-anoxic regime shifts.
-Based on model studies, this can occur abruptly, with a transition between an oxic state dominated by cyanobacteria, and an anoxic state with sulfate-reducing bacteria and phototrophic sulfur bacteria.
+Based on model studies, this can occur abruptly, with a transition between an oxic state dominated by chlorophyll-bearing cyanobacteria, and an anoxic state with anoxygenic, sulfate-reducing purple bacteria and archaea.